 An Indianapolis female mugging victim fought back against her alleged attackers by shooting one of the men, causing the other two to flee on foot.

-Around 1:00 a.m. on Friday, the robbery victim, Crystal, returned home from work and was approached by three men.
+The robbery victim, Crystal, was returning home from work when she was approached by three men.

 "I just heard them saying 'Shut up, be quiet, don't say anything' and the one here had a weapon," Crystal told WTHR.